alexjhetherington/FootnoteUtilities/README.md

 * PlayableAnimationController - trigger non legacy animations from code by directly passing clips
 * Behaviour trees - see the README in the Behaviour Tree folder

-### Scene Pack
+### Static Scenes

-Scenes can be used as containers for arbitrary collections of gameobjects.
+Scenes can be "unpacked" to emulate a sort of "static scene".
 When unpacked a scene is loaded and all its contents set to DoNotDestroyOnLoad, then the scene is unloaded.
 If unpacked again, a reference to the existing collection of gameobjects is returned.

 This workflow is similar to using singletons but allows for references to be set between game objects easily.